zmbhou/SGIR/README.md

-This is the test code for method "Saliency Guided Iterative Training for Weakly Supervised Semantic Segmentation"
+This is the test code for method "IASR:Iterative Annotation Selection and Refinement for Weakly Supervised Semantic Segmentation"

 Testing:
 ====